-Sadly, many vegan bags are just made of nasty materials.
+Yep, vegan leather can be nasty.
 Luckily, some eco friendly vegan handbag brands DO exist!

 By Noa Ben Moche

-It sounds chemical and nasty, and you may be tempted to think that animal leather is better for the environment, but consider this: even animal leather is sometimes split and combined with polyurethane for extra durability, to add a smoother effect or to simply save money for the brand making it.
+It sounds chemical and nasty, and it is.
+You may be tempted to think that animal leather is better for the environment.
+But consider this: even animal leather is sometimes split and combined with polyurethane.
+That could be for extra durability, to add a smoother effect, or to simply save money for the brand making it.